-Enter the starting and ending IP addresses of the DHCP address pool in the fields provided.
+DHCP Range Enter the starting and ending IP addresses of the DHCP address pool in the fields provided.
 For quick operation, click the Update DHCP Range beside the Gateway/Subnet entry to get the IP address range populated automatically, and edit the range according to your needs.
 Lease Time This entry determines how long the assigned IPv6 address remains valid.
 Either keep the default 1440 minutes or change it if required by your ISP.
 DHCPv6 DNS Select a method to configure the DNS server for the network.
 With Auto selected, the DHCP server automatically assigns DNS server for devices in the network.
 With Manua selected, enter the IP address of a server in each DNS server field.
 With SLAAC+Statele ess DHCP selected, configure the following parameters.
 Prefix Configure the IPv6 address prefix for each client in the local network.
 Manual Prefix: With Manual Prefix selected, enter the prefix in the Address Prefix field.
 Get from Prefix Delegation: With Get from Prefix Delegation selected, select the WAN port with Prefix Delegation configured, and the clients will get the address prefix from the Prefix Delegation.
 IPv6 Prefix ID With Get from Prefix Delegation selected, enter the Prefix ID, which will be added to the prefix to obtain a /64 subnet.
 The range of IPv6 Prefix ID is determined by the larger value of Prefix Delegation Size and Prefix Delegation Length (obtained from the ISP).
-Note that if the Prefix Delegation Length is larger than 64, the IPv6 Prefix ID cannot be obtained from Prefix Delegation please select another method.
+Note that if the Prefix Delegation Length is larger than 64, the IPv6 Prefix ID cannot be obtained from Prefix Delegation, please select another method.
 Go to Settings > Wired Network > Internet to configure Prefix Delegation Size.
 DNS Server Select a method to configure the DNS server for the network.
-Auto: With Auto selected, the DHCP server automatically assigns DNS server fo devices in the network.
+Auto: With Auto selected, the DHCP server automatically assigns DNS server for devices in the network.
 Manual: With Manual selected, enter the IP address of a server in each DNS server field With SLAAC+RDNSS S selected, configure the following parameters.
 Prefix Configure the IPv6 address prefix for each client in the local network.
 Manual Prefix: With Manual Prefix selected, enter the prefix in the Address Prefix field.
 Get from Prefix Delegation: With Get from Prefix Delegation selected, select the WAN port with Prefix Delegation configured, and the clients will get the address prefix from the Prefix Delegation.
 IPv6 Prefix ID With Get from Prefix Delegation selected, enter the Prefix ID, which will be added to the prefix to obtain a /64 subnet.
-DNS Server Select a method to configure the DNS server for the network.
-DNS Server Select a method to configure the DNS server for the network.
-Auto: With Auto selected, the DHCP server automatically assigns DNS server for devices in the network.